cwarden45/DTC_Scripts/Nutrigenomics/README.md

 ![PatientsLikeMe TSH](PatientsLikeMe_TSH.PNG "PatientsLikeMe TSH")

+In the interests of fairness, I believe all PatientsLikeMe members have access to lab results from other members.
+So, you can see the variability for other results (which are all otherwise from labs prescribed by doctors).

 Because I already had Helix Exome+ data, the cost for these tests was a little lower than me.
 However, the Metabolism Test then cost *$149.99* and the Food Sensitivity then cost *$209.99*.
 So, if these are things that you can get through your insurance, that may be worth considering.

 Also, before I got my results, I had some notes that I recorded before I forgot: